When it comes to self-publishing your upcoming book, do not make light of selecting your Amazon book categories!

 #3 – How to Acquire Additional Categories

 When you publish your book on Amazon, they will offer you a select list of categories to choose from.
-At a first glance, you will notice that the selection seems rather limited and is missing plenty of categories that you’ve seen other books rank for.
+At first glance, you will notice that the selection seems rather limited and is missing plenty of categories that you’ve seen other books rank for.

 Unfortunately, Amazon has done this intentionally so that they can place new books into their own kindle categories.